niuers/Distributed-System-Design-Review/Partitioning.md

 ## Partitioning and Secondary Indexes
 1. A secondary index usually doesn’t identify a record uniquely but rather is a way of searching for occurrences of a particular value
-3. The problem with secondary indexes is that they don’t map neatly to partitions.
+3. **The problem with secondary indexes is that they don’t map neatly to partitions**
    * HBase and Voldemort have avoided secondary indexes
 2. A secondary index also needs to be partitioned.